In high season it’s essential to reserve, as hotels can be fully booked well in advance. Many hotels on the islands are closed during winter.

-Domatia remain a popular option for budget travellers and are often more appealing (and sometimes better equipped) than generic midrange hotels.
-Expect to pay from €20 to €60 for a double, depending on whether bathrooms are shared or private, the season and the length of your stay.
+Domatia remain a popular option for wallet-watching travellers and are often more appealing than generic midrange hotels.
+Expect to pay from €30 to €60 for a double, depending on whether bathrooms are shared or private, the season and the length of your stay.

-Crete does not have any Hostelling International–affiliated hostels, but there are independent contenders in Rethymno and Plakias, which are well-run and sociable places, with dorm beds, basic facilities and inexpensive food.
-Dorm beds cost around €10; discounts are usually available for longer stays.
+Crete does not have any Hostelling International–affiliated hostels, but there are independent contenders in Rethymno, Plakias, Iraklio, Hania and Kissamos.
+All are well-run and sociable places, with dorm beds and shared bathrooms.
+Depending on the place, dorm beds start at €10 to €21.
+Some hostels also have private rooms.

-Crete has seven mountain shelters run by the regional mountaineering clubs: four in the Lefka Ori (White Mountains), two around Mt Psiloritis and one on Mt Dikti.
-Nonmembers pay around €15 per bunk bed.
+Crete has seven mountain shelters run by the Greek Mountaineering Clubs of Hania, Iraklio and Rethymno: four in the Lefka Ori (White Mountains), two around Mt Psiloritis and one on Mt Dikti.
 Facilities vary and may include basic cooking facilities, wood-burning stoves and water from a spring or a rainwater tank.
 Get in touch with the regional club before hitting the trail.
 For an overview of shelters, check www.crete.tournet.gr/en/crete-activities/936-mountain-shelters.